Born Feb. 10, 2000

 Moe was sold at Congress 2003.
 Over the years he was sold again and the papers were never transferred, so I lost track of him.
 I wondered what happened to him, worried about him, and hoped he was with someone that loved him!

 In the fall of 2009, an e-mail was sent to me from my website from someone who ran across Moe at a lesson barn in Pennsylvania.
 It was wonderful hearing about him, and she snapped some photos for me so I could see what he looked like.
-Since her e-mail, he was sold again to a family that will love him and show him and give him a great home!
+Since her e-mail, he was sold again to a family that loves him and gives him a great home!